 You also need to look after your general health, hunger, thirst, and sleep.
 The different elements and weather you face will affect this.
 Thirst is particularly important, and hydration sources are scarce so you need to learn the skills to craft water collectors.
 Hunger is also important, so you must catch fish and hunt.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Stranded Deep or are games with a similar theme or topic.
-These are good alternative games to Stranded Deep, or are a younger rated alternative for players not ready for PEGI 16+ or ESRB TEEN games.
+Our experts have hand-picked the following board games that offer a similar experience or theme to Stranded Deep., or are a younger rated alternative for players not ready for PEGI 16 or ESRB TEEN games.